 Or join Burnout Resolution for Nurse Practitioners online course to help you overcome the burnout.

-These are just a few ways nurse practitioners can resolve nurse practitioner burnout.
+These are just a few ways NPs can resolve nurse practitioner burnout.
 Overcoming nurse practitioner burnout is not easy.
 It will take time and energy.
 It will take work.

 But resolving nurse practitioner burnout is soooo worth it!